TOliverKocsis/OrderBook/README.md

 | GetAskVolumeBetweenPrices | 5.36 O(1)       | 5 %  | 5.04 ns - 5.86 ns |
 | GetBestBid                | 0.58 O(1)       | 4 %  | 0.59 ns - 0.61 ns |

-The results largely confirm the expected theoretical time complexities, with the exception of the `Add1_Cancel1_Random_Order` test.
+The results largely confirm the expected theoretical time complexities, except the `Add1_Cancel1_Random_Order` test.
 This benchmark measures the time to cancel a random order, where the addition of an order is not timed but included to maintain a consistent database size.
 The theoretical search complexity is average O( 1), but here logarithmic complexity is measured for the whole function.
 Most tests were conducted with database sizes ranging from 1,024 to 1 million entries.
-The performance appears to be influenced by the lookup efficiency of the `std::unordered_map` data structure, for profiling shall be conducted to confirm.
+The performance appears to be influenced by the lookup efficiency of the `std::unordered_map` data structure, profiling shall be conducted to confirm.

-Another step would be to observe cache misses on L1 L2 L3 cache, at different lookup table sizes: 65k, 131k, 524k, 16 million and 134 million.
+## Profiling of Version2